AdobeDocs/experience-manager-forms-cloud-service.en/help/forms-groups-privileges-tasks.md

 ---
-title: Default groups and privileges
+title: AEM Forms on OSGi Groups and Privileges
-seo-title: AEM Forms as a Cloud Service default groups and privileges
+seo-title: AEM Forms on OSGi Groups and Privileges
-description: Assign users to the groups to manage their privileges on an AEM Forms as a Cloud Service instance
+description: Assign users to the groups to manage AEM Forms on OSGi
-seo-description: Assign users to the groups to manage their privileges on an AEM Forms as a Cloud Service instance
+seo-description: Assign users to the groups to manage AEM Forms on OSGi
 uuid: f269a206-356d-4cee-b449-05c5da87121a
-contentOwner: khsingh
+contentOwner: anujkapo
 products: SG_EXPERIENCEMANAGER/6.5/FORMS
 content-type: reference
 topic-tags: Configuration
 discoiquuid: 1717b1b4-1c2a-450e-8e79-4156a974d5fa
+docset: aem65

 ---

-# Groups and privileges {#aem-forms-groups-and-privileges}
+# AEM Forms on OSGi Groups and Privileges{#aem-forms-on-osgi-groups-and-privileges}

-You can create [profiles](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/security/ims-support.html) and assign  [users](https://docs.adobe.com/content/help/en/experience-manager-65/administering/security/user-group-ac-admin.html) to profiles in AEM.
-You can also create [groups](https://docs.adobe.com/content/help/en/experience-manager-65/administering/security/user-group-ac-admin.html#group-administration) and assign policies and users to the groups in AEM.
+You can [create groups](/help/sites-administering/user-group-ac-admin.md#group-administration) and assign policies and [users](/help/sites-administering/user-group-ac-admin.md#user-administration) to the groups in AEM.
 These policies control privileges of the users that are part of the group.

-Once you [run AEM Forms pipeline](setup-forms-cloud-service.md) or install [AEM Forms add-on feature archive](setup-local-development-environment.md), the groups mentioned below, such as forms-user and forms-power-user, are automatically available for assignment.
-The following table lists the tasks a user can perform for AEM Forms as a Cloud service based on the group assignments:
+Once you install [AEM Forms add-on package](../../forms/using/installing-configuring-aem-forms-osgi.md), the groups mentioned in this article, such as forms-users and forms-power-user, are automatically available for assignment.
+The following table lists the tasks a user can perform for AEM Forms on OSGi based on the group assignments:

 <table>
  <tbody>